 What can be detected by a nasopharyngeal swab?

-As previously mentioned, a nasopharyngeal swab is widely used to diagnose active SARS-Cov-2 infection, which is the virus that often results in the disease commonly known as COVID-19.
+As previously mentioned, a nasopharyngeal swab is widely used to diagnose active severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection, which is the virus that causes COVID-19 disease.

 Several different upper and lower respiratory tract viruses can also be detected through nasopharyngeal swabs, some of which include rhinovirus, adenovirus, influenza, respiratory syncytial virus (RSV), human parainfluenza viruses (HPIV), human metapneumovirus (HMPV) and non-polio enterovirus (EV).